elixir-wallaby/web_driver_client/README.md

 ### Integration tests

-Although each webdriver implementation should be the same in theroy, it's good to double-check that this library actually works.
+Although each webdriver implementation should be the same in theory, it's good to double-check that this library actually works.
 The following webdriver implementations are supported via the test suite:

 * `chromedriver`
 * `phantomjs`